We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 - You’re willing to pay a higher price compared to round prongs

-You should opt for round prongs if:
+Opt for round prongs if:

 - You’re concerned about fuzz trapping underneath them or the risk of claw prongs catching on everyday items